 We collect amounts representing a substantial portion of our revenues and pay amounts representing a substantial portion of our operating expenses in foreign currencies.
 As a result, changes in currency exchange rates have affected, and may from time to time in the future affect, our operating results.
-In order to mitigate the impact of changes in foreign currency exchange rates, we use derivative financial instruments (or "foreign currency contracts") to hedge the foreign currency effects on the value of certain loans between subsidiaries and do not designate these derivative instruments as accounting hedges.

 We are exposed to market risk from changes in interest rates primarily through our financing activities.
-As of December 31, 2011, we had \$16.3 million outstanding under our revolving credit facility, which bears interest at LIBOR plus 3.0%.
-At December 31, 2011, the interest rate on this debt was 3.29%.
-Assuming no other changes which would affect the margin of the interest rate under our revolving credit facility, the effect of interest rate fluctuations on outstanding borrowings under our revolving credit facility as of December 31, 2011 over the next twelve months is quantified and summarized as follows:
+As of December 31, 2012, we had \$13.0 million outstanding under our revolving credit facility, which bears interest at LIBOR plus 3.0%.
+At December 31, 2012, the interest rate on this debt was 3.21%.
+Assuming no other changes which would affect the margin of the interest rate under our revolving credit facility, the effect of interest rate fluctuations on outstanding borrowings under our revolving credit facility as of December 31, 2012 over the next twelve months is quantified and summarized as follows:

-If compared to the rate as of December 31, 2011 Interest expense increase
+If compared to the rate as of December 31, 2012 Interest expense increase

 (in thousands)

-Interest rates increase by 1% \$163
+Interest rates increase by 1% \$ 130

-Interest rates increase by 2% \$326
+Interest rates increase by 2% \$ 259